JLS-bz/Dashboards/README.md

 ![](Images/CentralityWords.png)<!-- -->

-# Section 2: Topic Modeling with ID-IDF and LDA
+# Section 2: Topic Modeling with TF-IDF and LDA
 > Large segments of code were adapted from Obedkova's (2020) tutorial, namely in the following sections: SparkNLP Pipelines, PoS-based Filtering, and Vectorization.

 ## Dependencies: